Book Terminal Bersepadu Selatan Bus Tickets

 Traveling by bus to and from Kuala Lumpur is an economical option that doesn’t sacrifice safety or comfort.
 Kuala Lumpur and Malaysia, in general, are superbly scenic, and the best way to enjoy the view is on board a bus.

 The vastly-integrated road transport system in Malaysia makes every little cornet and hamlet accessible.
 Depending on your budget and travel needs, you’ll be able to select the right bus operator, amenities, and routes– something you can’t do in other modes of transport.

 Many cities and towns in Kuala Lumpur are accessible only through buses, as they do not have airports or ship ports.
 Renting a car or a taxi doesn’t allow you the freedom of traveling in a well-appointed coach at a scheduled time.

 Traveller Amenities at Terminal Bersepadu Selatan (TBS)

-- Ticketing services: The terminal has 59 staffed counters and 12 self-ticketing machines for travellers to purchase tickets for all bus operators that depart from there.
-If you have booked a TBS ticket online, you won’t need to visit these counters.
+- Ticketing services: The terminal has staffed counters and 12 self-ticketing machines for travellers to purchase tickets for all bus operators that depart from there.
+If you have booked a bus ticket online for TBS bus, you won’t need to visit these counters.

 - Information kiosks: The interactive kiosks scattered around the terminal offer store directory listings, guides to the city, information on tourist sites and a complete list of bus operators.